 Once identified with sensory processing dysfunction, occupational therapists will make a treatment plan that may involve a sensory “diet,” a home program or sensory-based routines at school.
 It is important to work as a team to help a child remediate sensory issues in all environments, beyond what might be addressed 1:1 in an outpatient clinic setting.

 The proprioceptive system can be very effective in calming down the nervous system, for self-regulation.
-Think of how you feel if you’re stressed at work, home or with life in general.
-Moving your body, lifting weights, doing some yoga can all be regulating – giving your nervous system some input via the joints and muscles has a great impact on the brain.
+Think of how you feel if you’re stressed at work, home, or with life in general.
+Moving your body by lifting weights or doing yoga can all be regulating – giving your nervous system some input via the joints and muscles has a great impact on the brain.
 It’s a good starting place to get kids “ready to learn,” and the proprioceptive system is incorporated in most movement and brain breaks at school.

 Heavy work – this term is commonly used when designing programs for kids, and it’s a literal translation, activities that provide resistance.

 Activities can include:

 Oral motor input – the cranial nerves that come from the brain down to the jaw are some of the shortest nerves (as compared to the nerves that go down the spine to the feet) and can have the most input.
 Heavy work to the jaw via food or other oral motor input has a quick impact.

 Some ideas to target the proprioceptive system via the mouth/jaw include:

 Daily activities – its ideal to incorporate proprioceptive work into daily tasks, so that they are better integrated and don’t require being pulled away from social or learning opportunities as doing something “extra.”

 After school sports/activities – be mindful of the sensory components that the activity offers or requires, ask your occupational therapist to help analyze a sport with you to determine its appropriateness for your child and his/her needs.